Billionaire Boys Club (1987 film): Aftermath

 Members of Hunt's family also voiced an objection.
 Hunt's brother-in-law Michael Olivier said the film "was biased against Joe before his trials were even complete, full of sensationalized hype, with blatant disregard for the documented facts in the case.
 Fictional storytelling is one thing, but this is a real person’s life.
 It’s irresponsible to mix the two in a way that negatively impacts our entire family.”
 The miniseries' factual inaccuracies include:

 The second half of the movie presents the situation involving Hedayat Eslaminia as if law enforcement's version of his death was proven at trial.
 Actually, the prosecutors dismissed their case against all four defendants, including Joe Hunt, after Hunt established to the satisfaction of a majority of his jury that Dean Karny, the State's star witness, was solely responsible for Hedayat's death.

 Though the film concludes that Pittman shot Ron Levin, a jury in 1988 rejected the State's theory that Jim Pittman shot Ron Levin, voting 10–2 to acquit Pittman.

 Excluding the general background facts related to the BBC, the miniseries is almost entirely based upon the testimony of a single witness, Dean Karny.
 Yet, neither Dean Karny nor any other prosecution witness has ever claimed they personally witnessed the death of Ron Levin.
 Ignored by the producers of the NBC miniseries are eight witnesses with no ties to Hunt who came forward with their encounters with Ron Levin after he absconded from Beverly Hills in 1984.

 Awards

 Billionaire Boys Club was nominated for four Emmys: Outstanding Miniseries, Outstanding Directing in a Miniseries or Special, Outstanding Writing in a Miniseries or Special, and Outstanding Supporting Actor in a Miniseries or Special for Ron Silver.

 It was also nominated for two Golden Globes: Best Actor in a Miniseries or TV Movie (Judd Nelson) and Best Supporting Actor in a Miniseries or TV Movie (Brian McNamara).

 Home media

 A&E Entertainment released the film on DVD September 23, 2008.

 Second adaptation

 A 2018 theatrical film about the scheme was released featuring Kevin Spacey and Emma Roberts.
 Judd Nelson also starred in this film, this time playing Ryan Hunt, the father of Joe Hunt.
-The film was a commercial failure, largely due to Spacey's disreputation being associated with sexual allegations a year prior to its release.
+The film was a commercial failure, largely due to sexual allegations against Kevin Spacey, a year prior to its release.